top of page

 Contemporary Class

-Meeting in Room 18.
-Click HERE to join the class meeting via Zoom.
+Meeting in Room 18 and on Zoom.
+Click here to join via Zoom.

 Fellowship Class